 Betty moved closer to her.
 Her eyes were shut and her body was becoming rigid again.
 Her chest was heaving, her face covered in a light sweat.

 “This must be some fever,” Betty said.
-She heard the door creak open and quieted, not wanting her father to hear her.
-Ann moved into the room, though, and Betty chewed at her fingers.
+She heard the door creak open and was quiet, not wanting her father to hear her.
+Ann moved into the room, though, and Betty chewed at her fingernails.

 “Good day,” Ann said to Betty, but she looked to Abigail.
 There was awe and a mischievous light in Ann’s eyes.